osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add single new configuration for egress of all data for streams with a specific TypeId value, to OCS, every 15 seconds.
+**Add a single new configuration for egress of all data for streams with a specific `TypeId` value, to OCS every 15 seconds.**

 ```json
 {